 Whereas the open choice employee giving program we mentioned in #1 empowers employees to support nonprofits that match their passions, offering to match those employees’ donations is a great way for your company to communicate to employees that “we value and support YOU—regardless of your favorite charities or personal ideologies.”
 If giving enables your employees’ activism—and is in effect your organization’s own advocacy—then matching their donations goes the extra step by matching their passions with deeper (financial) support from the organization.
 It also looks great for your company’s social impact.

-Fifty-eight percent of America’s Charities’ Snapshot Employee Research respondents say it is imperative or very important that the company match employees’ personal donations with corporate funds.
+58% of America’s Charities’ Snapshot Employee Donor Research respondents say it is imperative or very important that the company match employees’ personal donations with corporate funds.
 If you’re looking for some programs to model yours after, here are ten well-known companies doing it right.
 You don’t have to be a Fortune 500 to offer matching gifts though.
-Between America’s Charities’ four employee giving technology options and funds management services, we can empower companies large and small to support their employees and show their commitment to the community.
+Between America’s Charities’ suite of four employee giving technology options and funds management services, we can empower companies large and small to support their employees and show their commitment to the community.

 4. Dollars for Doers Volunteer Grants

-Employees view their employers as facilitators and multipliers for their own philanthropic efforts, with 47 percent of survey respondents saying it is important for the company to provide a grant to the nonprofit in recognition of the employees’ volunteer service.
+Employees view their employers as facilitators and multipliers for their own philanthropic efforts, with 47% of survey respondents saying it is important for the company to provide a grant to the nonprofit in recognition of the employees’ volunteer service.

 This unique policy takes VTO a step further and can help companies provide employees with a sense of meaning at work.
 While your company isn’t necessarily paying its employees time off to volunteer, through a Dollars for Doers program your company agrees to match each employees’ hours of volunteering with a set monetary donation.